dreji18/Text-Classification-App/README.md

 # Text-Classification-App
 This App is a full fledge tool box for any user to train, test and predict a classification model.
 This work is intended to democratize AI for everyone.
+The tool is running internally with a Naive Bayes Classifier model.

 The tool is currently deployed using Streamlit and hosted using Streamlit sharing https://share.streamlit.io/dreji18/text-classification-app/main/app.py